MSC Cruises has made a significant investment in ship construction in the last 20 years, resulting in today’s diverse fleet that sails worldwide.

 MSC World Class

-MSC World Europa’s larger size provides for more amenities and activities, including enhanced entertainment venues, shopping, adults-only spots, and family zones.
+MSC World Europa’s larger size provides more amenities and activities, including enhanced entertainment venues, shopping, adults-only spots, and family zones.

 Consistent with MSC’s strategy to improve sustainability and lessen environmental impacts, MSC World Class ships are powered by Liquefied Natural Gas (LNG) and have a new generation of wastewater treatment systems.